THE CENTER OF THEIR UNIVERSE

 HOW YOU HELPED MAKE THIS HAPPEN FOR OUR FRIENDS IN NEED

 Your support allows us to be here and advocate for the folks we serve, no matter what they need.
-The more success we achieve, the more others see the value in the work we do - and want to be a part of this winning team.
+The more success we achieve, the more others see the value in the work we do - and want to partner with us.
 We appreciate your generosity no matter what form it takes - cold hard cash or warm delicious lasagna.

 Susie shines thanks to nutritional lunches at Pomeroy!

 Eric delivering a tray to a friend at lunch

 Since August 2017, Facebook has made it easy for users